 I have five large pine trees in my yard, and I’ll occasionally gather and sell the largest pine cones that have dropped to the ground.

 Decorators use pine cones as textural accent pieces.
 Holiday enthusiasts use them in making wreaths and decorating tables.
 I’ve seen jumbo cones (9 inches or larger) sell for nearly $9 each on Etsy.

 11. Discontinued products

 When my old favorite moisturizer, Complex 15, was discontinued, I turned to eBay in a desperate attempt to horde every last drop of the stuff.
 To my dismay, tubes of my once-$8.99 moisturizer were selling for nearly $100 each!

 The lesson?
 Some products have a wildly devoted fan base.
 Before you toss out anything, check prices online.

 12. Old coffee cups

 Have a cupboard full of coffee cups?
-Before you declutter, check values.
+Before you declutter, check the values.

 Certain cups made by Fire-King are hot with collectors.
 Look especially for pieces made of milk glass (a type of opaque white glass) that feature characters from the Peanuts comic strip.
 Depending on rarity and condition, some of these cups fetch hundreds of dollars on eBay and Etsy.